gonzex/test_abidocs/doc/tutorials/rf1.md

   * the Born effective charges
   * the LO-TO splitting
-  * the phonon frequencies and eigenvectors at other q-points in the Brillouin Zone You will learn to use of response-function features of ABINIT.
-In order to learn the use of the associated codes Mrgddb and Anaddb, to produce efficiently phonon band structures and the associated thermodynamical properties, please see the [ tutorial response-function 2](lesson_rf2.html).
+  * the phonon frequencies and eigenvectors at other q-points in the Brillouin Zone You will learn to use of density-functional perturbation theory (DFPT) features of ABINIT.
+In order to learn the use of the associated codes Mrgddb and Anaddb, to produce efficiently phonon band structures and the associated thermodynamical properties, please see the [ tutorial DFPT 2](lesson_rf2.html).

 This lesson should take about 2 hours.

-  * 1 The ground-state geometry of AlAs.
+## 1 The ground-state geometry of AlAs
-  * 2 Frozen-phonon calculation of a second derivative of the total energy.
-  * 3 Response-function calculation of a second derivative of the total energy.
-  * 4 Response-function calculation of the dynamical matrix at Gamma.
-  * 5 Response-function calculation of the effect of an homogeneous electric field.
-  * 6 Response-function calculation of phonon frequencies at non-zero q.

-* * *

-### **1\.
-The ground-state geometry of AlAs.**

-###

 _Before beginning, you might consider to work in a different subdirectory as for the other lessons.
 Why not create "Work_rf1" in ~abinit/tests/tutorespfn/Input ? _

-NOTE : the reference directory that contains the example files for the tutorial is no more ~abinit/tests/tutorial (as for the basic lessons and the specialized, non-response ones), but ~abinit/tests/tutorespfn .
-This will be the case for all the response-function based part of the tutorial.
+NOTE : the reference directory that contains the example files for the tutorial is no more ~abinit/tests/tutorial (as for the basic lessons and the specialized, non-DFPT ones), but ~abinit/tests/tutorespfn .
+This will be the case for all the DFPT based part of the tutorial.

 The file ~abinit/tests/tutorespfn/Input/trf1_x.files lists the file names and root names.
 You can copy it in the Work_rf1 directory (and change it, as